The author is a guitarist and bassist with over 35 years of experience as a musician.

-In this article we’ll look at the most common styles of electric guitars, complete with examples of each.
-By the time we’re done you’ll have a firm idea of which is best for you, and which work well in which styles of music.
+In this article, we’ll look at the most common styles of electric guitars, complete with examples of each.
+By the time we’re done, you’ll have a firm idea of which is best for you and which works well in which styles of music.
 You might even learn a little history if you aren’t careful!

-Note: If you are still a little confused when it comes to your understanding of guitar specs you may wish read up on basic terminology and definitions.
+Note: If you are still a little confused when it comes to understanding guitar terms and specs you may wish to read up on basic terminology and definitions.

 Solid-body electric guitars are the most common style on the market today.
 The first widely-available solid-body electric was the Fender Broadcaster, which later evolved into the Telecaster.
 It was super simple compared to other electrified instruments that came before it, and the basic design premise continues on in every solid-body instrument to this day.

 Solid-body guitars are made from a flat piece of wood called a blank that’s precision-cut to the desired shape of the guitar body.
 In more expensive instruments this can be one piece of wood, but many instruments are cut from body blanks made from two or more pieces of the same wood species glued together.